How to Cook Lentils

 Notes

-Black lentils (also called beluga lentils) are similar in texture to green lentils as they hold their shape pretty well when cooked.
-Beluga lentils cook in about 25-30 minutes.
+- Beluga Lentils – These are also called beluga lentils, and they’re similar in texture to green lentils as they hold their shape pretty well when cooked.